-This Report was approved by the Board of Directors of Canpotex Limited on March 27, 2024.
+This Report was approved by the Board of Directors of Canpotex Limited pursuant to section 11(4)(a) of the Act on March 27th, 2025.

 In my capacity as a Director of Canpotex Limited and not in my personal capacity, I make this attestation in accordance with the requirements of the Act in respect of Canpotex Limited, the entity listed above.